 A 62-unit mobile home park (Sea Breeze Villas) is located approximately 90 feet west of the project site.
 The mobile home park is located on a commercially zoned property and is considered legal nonconforming due to use.
-CMMC Section 13-49 contains specific development standards for restaurants located within 200 feet of a residential-zoned parcel.
-As previously indicated, these standards do not apply to the mobile home site because it is classified as a commercial zone.
+CMMC Section 13-49 contains specific development standards for restaurants located within 200 feet of a residential-zoned parcel; however, and as previously indicated, these standards do not apply because the mobile home site is located in a commercial zone.